Triage for a Flooded Washing Machine

 - Worst.
 The washer overfills the tub and floods onto the floor (and important "house parts" below), potentially with no end in sight.

 Please note that the discussion here does not include the most common cause of washing-machine-related flooding: a burst water-supply hose, which is arguably the best way to flood your house from the inside out.

 The timer control (or sequencer) is the part that you activate when you turn the big knob to set the desired cycle stage or wash time, then pull out to start the machine.
-The timer control unit it behind the control panel-the "dashboard" of your washer, where all the control knobs are.
+The timer control unit is behind the control panel -- the "dashboard" of your washer, where all the control knobs are.
 Because timer controls rarely fail, consider this your last stop in your diagnostic adventure.

 Water Level Switch